meng1994412/ALPR/README.md

 Figure 2: Process of localizing the license plate for sample # 2.

 In the process, the top left image is blackhat operation to reveal the dark text of license plate characters against the light background. the top middle image is thresholding to reveal light region.
 The top right image computes the gradient along the x-axis of blackhat image.
-Comparing to to the top left image, the top right image has highlighted regions that contain strong vertical edge, eg. characters on license plate.
+Comparing to to the top left image, the top right image has highlighted regions that contain strong vertical edge, e.g. characters on license plate.

 The bottom left image applys rectangular closing operation to close gaps between the license plate characters.
 Then Otsu automatic thresholding is used on the closed image to obtain binary representation.The bottom middle image uses a series of erosions and dilations to clean up the binary image and remove the regions that do not interest us.
 Bottom right image has been further cleaned up by applying a bitwise and on the threshold image, keeping on the light regions of the image.